ianfoster/safedata/Content/projects.md

 # Course Project Spring 2017

-Your course project should consist of original work and address an important, interesting *research problem* or *methodology* problem relating to secure analysis of sensitive data.
+Your course project should consist of original work and address an important, interesting **research problem** or **methodology problem** relating to the secure analysis of sensitive data.
-It's up to you to find a good topic, but I'd like to discuss your ideas with you in order to help refine them.
+It's up to you to find a good topic, but I want to discuss your ideas with you in order to help refine them.
+So send ideas sooner rather than later.

 You'll be working in groups of 2–3.
 The larger the group, the more I'll expect you to accomplish.
-The end products of your project will be a 20 minute presentation given to the class during finals week as well as 5–8 page paper that, ideally, is of sufficient quality and novelty to submit to a workshop or conference in computer security.
+The end products of your project will be a 20 minute presentation given to the class during finals week as well as a 5–8 page paper that, ideally, is of sufficient quality and novelty to submit to a workshop or conference in computer science or social science.

+## Types of project

+A project that addresses a **research problem** should tackle an open question relating to secure analysis of sensitive data, in a manner that contributes to knowledge.
+Examples to follow.

+A project that addresses a **methodology problem** should document a methodology relevant to secure analysis of sensitive data, in a manner that will allow others to apply that method in their own work.
+For example:

+* Setting up a secure data enclave.
+* Applying differential privacy to data from the Array of Things.
+* Applying homomorphic encryption to data about class grades.

+In each case, I want to see:

+* Evaluation via application to non-triv data

+In each case, it will be important to document any code that you use, by providing an [artifact evaluation appendix[(http://ctuning.org/ae/submission.html) for your paper.

+## Milestones

-There will also be several milestones throughout the quarter:
+There will also be several milestones throughout the quarter

-## Pre-Proposal Discussion — Due 4/11
+### Pre-Proposal Discussion — Due 4/11
 Form a group and tentative project and idea, and schedule a meeting with me to discuss and refine it.

-## Written Proposal — Due 4/28
+### Written Proposal — Due 4/28
 Write a 2–3 page description of your project and email it to me.
 It should include:

 1. **Group**: Group member names and CNetIDs.